The total spine of the Milnor fibration of a plane curve singularity: Other Exceptional Divisors

-\section{Other exceptional divisors}
+\chapter{Other Exceptional Divisors}

-In this section, we consider the embedded resolution $\pipol:\Ypol\to \C^2$ (\Cref{def:pipol}) of the curve $(C,0)$, and fix a vertex $i \in \V$, which does not correspond to the first blow-up, $i \neq 0$.
+In this section, we consider an embedded resolution $\pipol:\Ypol\to \C^2$ (\Cref{def:pipol}) of the curve $(C,0)$ that resolves the generic polar curves, and fix a vertex $i \in \V$, which does not correspond to the first blow-up, $i \neq 0$.
 It may be impossible to scale and extend the vector field $\xi$ over the exceptional divisor $D_i$, to get a vector field on $D_i^\circ$, similar to $\xi_0$.
 In terms of numerical invariants on the graph, we characterize those divisors having such an extension.
-Furthermore, we describe a similar construction on the real oriented blow-up $\Yro$, which can be done for any exceptional divisor.
+More concretely we show that it is precisely the vanishing of the polar weight $\varpi_i$ that controls when it is possible to do such an extension prior without doing the real oriented blow-up.
+We describe a similar construction on the real oriented blow-up $\Yro$, which can be done for any exceptional divisor, invariant or non-invariant.
+This is further exemplified in \Cref{ex:angle_dependence}.

 \begin{notation} We fix a metric induced by a coordinate change in $\Gpol$ (\Cref{def:gen_pol}).
 Fix also isometric coordinates (recall \Cref{def:isometric_coords}) $x,y$ in $\C^2$ with respect to this metric chosen also so that the line $\{y=0\}$ is the tangent to $i$.
 This can always be achieved by a further unitary change of coordinates.